top of page

 Navigating the complexities of organization as a neurodivergent individual, particularly alongside chronic illness, requires a thoughtful and personalized approach.
 It’s about building a system that works for you.

-• Flexibility is Crucial: Accept that energy levels vary from day to day.
-Build a structure that can adapt to these changes without compromising organization.
+• Honour Energy Levels: Accept that energy levels vary from day to day.
+Adapt systems to fit your capacity.

-• Streamlined Tasks: Simplify the organization process by implementing systems that require minimal upkeep and energy:
+• Use Low-Maintenance Tools: Simplify the organization process by using simple, sustainable systems that don’t require daily effort.

-• Accountability Partner: Reach out for help when feeling overwhelmed by organizing tasks.
-Trusted friends or family can lend assistance when you need it most.
+• Lean on Others: Reach out for help when feeling overwhelmed by organizing tasks.
+Use an accountability partner or body double for motivation.

-• Use the Spoon Theory: The Spoon Theory can serve as a way for those with chronic illness to manage their capacity to perform everyday tasks and meet their longer-term goals.
+• Try Spoon Theory Planning: The Spoon Theory can serve as a way for those with chronic illness to manage their capacity to perform everyday tasks and meet their longer-term goals.
+Allocate your energy wisely based on available “spoons.”

 Book a Free Consultation with Blue Sky Learning

-The team at Blue Sky Learning is here to support you.
-Book a free consultation today with a neurodiversity-affirming therapist or coach by emailing hello@blueskylearning.ca or following the link below.
+The team at Blue Sky Learning offers neurodiversity-affirming therapy and coaching tailored to your needs.
+Book a free consultation by emailing hello@blueskylearning.ca or follow the link below.

 Contact us